French, Italian captives freed with top politician in Mali - France 24

 The prisoner release came with an interim government due to govern Mali for 18 months before staging elections after a military junta overthrew president Ibrahim Boubacar Keita in August.

-The kidnapping of former opposition leader Cisse was one of the factors that fuelled popular protests which led to the ouster of Keita over his perceived inability to tackle jihadists and Islamist insurgency.
+The kidnapping of former opposition leader Cisse was one of the factors that fuelled popular protests which led to the ouster of Keita over his perceived inability to crush the Islamist insurgency.

-Thousands of soldiers and civilians have been killed in the conflict, which has also often taken on an ethnic dimension.

 The intermediary involved in the negotiations told AFP on Thursday that releasing the jihadists was necessary.